basaandewiel/myTDX/README.md

 }
 ```

-* for php it should pass request to port 9000
 * ` #php-fpm`  //php backend must be started; otherwise '... connection refused from nginx
 * Copy server files
 ```